 §101.10.
 Public Information.

-(a) Except as provided in subsections (b)-(d) of this section, information included in a report filed under this chapter is public information and is not confidential unless it is determinded to be confidential under this section.
+(a) Information included in an annual report filed under this chapter is public information and is not confidential unless it is determined to be confidential under Texas Health and Safety Code §161.354.

-(b) The department may not disclose information under subsection (a) of this section until the department has obtained the advice of the attorney general under this section with respect to the particular information disclosed.
-If the attorney general determines that the disclosure of particular information would constitute an unconstitutional taking of property, the information is confidential and the department shall exclude that information from disclosure.

-(c) Information included in a report filed under this subchapter is confidential if the department determines that there is no reasonable scientific basis for concluding that the availability of the information could reduce risks to public health.

-(d) Information included in a report filed under this subchapter is confidential under Government Code, Chapter 552, if the information would be excepted from public disclosure as a trade secret under state or federal law.

-(e) Before releasing any information, the department shall:
+(b) Before releasing any information, the department shall:

-(1) submit the information to the attorney general with a request that he/she make the determinations called for under subsections (b) and (d) of this section, and Government Code §552.110;
+(1) submit the information to the attorney general with a request that the attorney general make the determinations called for under Texas Health and Safety Code §161.354(b) and (d), and Texas Government Code §552.110;

-(2) submit the information to the attorney general in accordance with procedures set out in the Government Code, Chapter 552, and the attorney general's Open Records Handbook;
+(2) submit the information to the attorney general in accordance with procedures set out in the Texas Government Code, Chapter 552, and the attorney general's Public Information Act Handbook;

-(3) contemporaneous with each submission under this subsection, notify the person who submitted the information, so they may exercise their rights under Government Code §552.305; and
+(3) contemporaneous with each submission under this subsection, notify the person who submitted the information, so that person may exercise their rights under Texas Government Code §552.305; and

-(4) following an opinion from the attorney general under this subsection which would allow release of any information, the submitter shall be immediately notified, and the department shall delay release for 30 days to allow:
+(4) following an opinion from the attorney general under this subsection, which would allow release of any information, the submitter of the information shall be immediately notified, and the department shall delay release for 30 days to allow:

-(A) the department to make the determination called for in subsection (c) of this section; and
+(A) the department to make the determination called for in Texas Health and Safety Code, §161.354(c); and

 (B) the submitter of the information opportunity to obtain judicial review of the attorney general's opinion.